BytePhoenixCoding/BlockchainTokenSniper/README.md

-# BSCTokenSniper
+# BSCTokenSniper v1.0
 A bot written in Python to automatically buy tokens on the Binance Smart Chain as soon as liquidity is provided.

 BSCTokenSniper is a bot written in Python to detect new PairCreated events in the Binance Smart Chain (when a liquidity pair has been created) and buy the token.
+It is quite reliable and works well but it is the first version, so if you find any problems/improvements/suggestions please let me know.

 Description